Viññāṇa Anidassana

 Either way, there are various more concrete reasons to divide the answer verses into two:

-- Most importantly, when seen as two seperate answers, the verses become standard teachings found throughout the suttas, not unique ones found only here (which they would be if viññāṇa anidassana were nibbāna).
+Most importantly, when seen as two separate answers, the verses become standard teachings found throughout the suttas, not unique ones found only here (which they would be if viññāṇa anidassana were nibbāna).

 The rest of this section clarifies this last statement in detail.
 But first it is important to emphasize that the questions and answers are all verse.
 Pali verse always needs to fit a certain pattern called ‘meter’.
 To be able to comply to this meter, verses are very free in their use of words.
 They often depart from convention or even literal accuracy, using what is known as poetic licence.
 In the analysis of verse these matters should always be taken into account.